FennaKort/verdantia-site/README.txt

 - contact button on offer page??
 NOPE LOL that looks like dogshit
 	- I fixed it by doing two small images, one on either side of the text

+[x] NEED TO VISUALLY DISTINGUISH REQUIREDS FROM NONREQS ON FORM

 NICE TO HAVE:
 [x] need to fix table styling to conform to design specs [x] fix contact button at bottom of services page